testing-library/eslint-plugin-testing-library/docs/rules/no-debug.md

 ## Rule Details

-This rule aims to disallow the use of `debug` in your tests.
+This rule aims to disallow the use of debugging utilities like `debug` in your tests.

 Examples of **incorrect** code for this rule: